marijnh/Eloquent-JavaScript/19_paint.md

 The first component we'll define is the part of the interface that displays the picture as a grid of colored boxes.
-The component is responsible for displaying a picture, and for communicating ((pointer event))s on that picture to the rest of the application.
+The component is responsible for two things: showing a picture and communicating ((pointer event))s on that picture to the rest of the application.

 {{index "PictureCanvas class", "callback function", "scale constant", "canvas (HTML tag)", "mousedown event", "touchstart event"}}

-As such, we can define it as a component that doesn't know about the whole application ((state)) but shows one piece—the picture.
-Similarly, because it doesn't know how the application works, it can not directly dispatch state updates.
+As such, we can define it as a component that only knows about the current picture, not the whole application ((state)).
+Because it doesn't know how the application as a whole works, it can not directly dispatch ((action))s.
 Rather, when responding to pointer events, it calls a callback function provided by the code that created it, which will handle the application-specific parts.

 ```{includeCode: true}
 const scale = 10;